-The remaining group also did a doubles matrix of sorts at these small boats trial in Nottingham involving four of the group with Jo Nitsch and Juliet Machan apparently acting as a pace boat, producing very consistent times, but finishing third behind the other, changing combinations.
+The remaining group also did a doubles matrix of sorts at these small boats trials involving four of the group with Jo Nitsch and Juliet Machan apparently acting as a pace boat, producing very consistent times, but finishing third behind the other, changing combinations.

 - Jane Hall: 16.40

 - Alison Brownless: 17.02

 Trisha Corless didn’t take part in these because she was in hospital with appendicitis.
 She explains, “It had been niggling but I’d been to the doctor and she sent me away, but then I went again and she said, ‘Actually I think you need to go to hospital right now.’
 My mum was in the emergency ward with me saying to the doctors, ‘Is there anything you can do, she’s got an Olympic trial tomorrow?’, and I was just lying there groaning, ‘I’m in pain, I don’t care!’
 And I do actually remember Billy Mason coming to visit me – I don’t know whether it was to see whether I was making it up or not!”